 Key Takeaways

-AI customer support in fintech must balance speed with compliance - resolution without governance creates regulatory risk
+AI customer support in fintech must balance speed with compliance - WeBank achieves 98% AI resolution with proper governance controls

-Action-taking agents that can process refunds and verify accounts outperform simple chatbots in complex complaint handling
+Action-taking agents that process refunds and verify accounts outperform simple chatbots, reducing per-ticket costs from $6-8 to under $1

-Customer trust requires transparency about AI involvement and clear human escalation paths
+Customer trust requires transparency about AI involvement - 64% of customers remain cautious about AI-led support

 Frequently Asked Questions